-Subject: Brauns Law is committed to helping people “fall forward” – taking setbacks like being injured in a car accident and leveraging the experience to become stronger and more empowered in life.
+Subject: Brauns Law, PC is committed to helping people “fall forward” – taking setbacks like being injured in a car accident and leveraging the experience to become stronger and more empowered in life.
 What qualities and values do you possess, and how have those qualities and values helped you overcome certain obstacles in your life?
 What was a short-term failure that in hindsight became an asset or empowering experience?

 Writer: Kayal Sherrodd